ryantd42/NY-Legislative-Git/2023/A2878A-2023/bill.md

-  SIMON,  GONZALEZ-ROJAS,  SEAWRIGHT,  CARROLL,  GALLAGHER,  DARLING, BURDICK,  CRUZ,  EPSTEIN, HUNTER, MEEKS, WEPRIN, KELLES, L. ROSENTHAL, OTIS, COOK, DINOWITZ, SEPTIMO, GIBBS, DICKENS, GLICK, DAVILA, HYNDMAN, PRETLOW, RAMOS, TAPIA, LUNSFORD --  read  once  and  referred  to  the Committee on Codes
+  SIMON,  GONZALEZ-ROJAS,  SEAWRIGHT,  CARROLL,  GALLAGHER,  DARLING, BURDICK,  CRUZ,  EPSTEIN, HUNTER, MEEKS, WEPRIN, KELLES, L. ROSENTHAL, OTIS, COOK, DINOWITZ, SEPTIMO, GIBBS, DICKENS, GLICK, DAVILA, HYNDMAN, PRETLOW, RAMOS, TAPIA, LUNSFORD, ARDILA, SIMONE, RAGA, SHIMSKY,  ALVA- REZ, DE LOS SANTOS, BORES, LEVENBERG, WALKER -- read once and referred to  the  Committee  on Codes -- advanced to a third reading, passed by Assembly and delivered to the Senate, recalled from the  Senate,  vote reconsidered,  bill amended, ordered reprinted, retaining its place on the order of third reading

  AN ACT to amend the criminal procedure law, in relation  to  motions  to vacate judgment; and to repeal certain provisions of such law relating thereto

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 The criminal procedure law is amended  by  adding  two  new sections 440.00 and 440.11 to read as follows:
  § 440.00 DEFINITION.
   AS USED IN THIS ARTICLE, THE TERM "APPLICANT" MEANS A PERSON PREVIOUS- LY CONVICTED OF A CRIME WHO IS APPLYING FOR RELIEF UNDER THIS ARTICLE.
  § 440.11 MOTION TO VACATE JUDGMENT; CHANGE IN THE LAW.
-  1. AT ANY TIME AFTER THE ENTRY OF A JUDGMENT OBTAINED AT TRIAL  OR  BY PLEA,  THE  COURT IN WHICH IT WAS ENTERED MAY, UPON MOTION OF THE APPLI- CANT, VACATE SUCH JUDGMENT UPON THE GROUND THAT:
-  (A) THE APPLICANT WAS CONVICTED OF ANY OFFENSE IN  THE  STATE  OF  NEW YORK  WHICH  HAS  BEEN  SUBSEQUENTLY  DECRIMINALIZED AND IS THUS A LEGAL NULLITY.
+  1. AT  ANY TIME AFTER THE ENTRY OF A JUDGMENT OBTAINED AT TRIAL OR BY PLEA, THE COURT IN WHICH IT WAS ENTERED MAY, UPON MOTION OF  THE  APPLI- CANT,  VACATE  SUCH  CONVICTION  UPON  THE GROUND THAT THE APPLICANT WAS CONVICTED OF ANY OFFENSE IN THE STATE OF NEW YORK WHICH HAS BEEN  SUBSE- QUENTLY DECRIMINALIZED AND IS THUS A LEGAL NULLITY.
-  (B) THERE HAS BEEN A CHANGE, WHETHER SUBSTANTIVE OR PROCEDURAL, IN THE LAW OR LAWS APPLIED IN THE PROCESS LEADING TO THE APPLICANT'S CONVICTION WHERE SUFFICIENT REASON EXISTS TO ALLOW RETROACTIVE APPLICATION  OF  THE CHANGED LEGAL STANDARD.
-  2. IF THE COURT GRANTS A MOTION UNDER THIS SECTION, IT MUST VACATE THE JUDGMENT  ON  THE  MERITS,  DISMISS  THE ACCUSATORY INSTRUMENT, SEAL THE
+  2. IF  THE  COURT GRANTS A MOTION UNDER THIS SECTION, IT SHALL VACATE THE CONVICTION ON THE MERITS, DISMISS THE  ACCUSATORY  INSTRUMENT,  SEAL THE CONVICTION, AND MAY TAKE SUCH ADDITIONAL ACTION AS IS APPROPRIATE IN THE CIRCUMSTANCES.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00806-01-3
+  LBD00806-05-3
- A. 2878  2
+ A. 2878--A  2

- JUDGMENT, AND MAY TAKE SUCH ADDITIONAL ACTION AS IS APPROPRIATE  IN  THE CIRCUMSTANCES.
   §  2.
 Section 440.10 of the criminal procedure law, paragraph (g-1) of
  subdivision 1 as added by chapter 19 of the laws of 2012, paragraph  (h) of  subdivision  1,  paragraph (a) of subdivision 3 and subdivision 4 as